 That sounds like a noble goal.
 However, it is also an ambitious one.
 How do you plan to accomplish this mission?

 Arun: My father used to say that people will tell you that you cannot change the world.
 But he also stressed that changing the world of a few is how it all starts.
 The domino effect does the rest.
 So, the answer is simpler than one would think.
 We believe that all people harbor unbound compassion, and once it’s unleashed, it can change the world.
 So, in order to do just that, we are building a social enterprise that is designed as a modern-day Robin Hood model.
 We are creating highly immersive and transformative journeys based on evidence-based science and ancient wisdom.
-We will offer these to everyone at very affordable prices through a highly customized digital platform during COVID-19 and then combine them with in-person experiences when travel can safely resume.
 These journeys will equip people to manage life’s challenges that create anxiety, loneliness, stress, burnout, and other forms of suffering.
-Ten percent of the sales and fifty percent of the net profits would then be channeled into the karuna happiness foundation, which will, in turn, issue grants to organizations that are aligned with karuna’s mission.
+Ten percent of all revenue from karuna will then be channeled into the karuna happiness foundation, which will, in turn, issue grants to organizations that are aligned with karuna’s mission.
 In other words, karuna is wellbeing in 360 degrees triggered by a spark of compassion.

 What drove you to start karuna?

 Arun: This is a long story because it spans my entire life and perhaps several lives before it.
 The simple answer to your question is that karuna was born of my personal existential crisis.
 Allow me to explain briefly.